-The fuel consumption shall be simultaneously determined by both the carbon balance method and the fuel flow measuring method, in accordance with the test cycle specified in ISO 6460-2:2007, Clause 3.
+The fuel consumption shall be simultaneously determined by both carbon balance and fuel flow measuring method in accordance with the test cycle specified in ISO 6855-2:2012, Clause 3.

-The fuel flow measuring method (e.g. the volumetric method, gravimetric method and flowmeter method specified in Annex A) shall be used.
-The measurement accuracy of the fuel measuring system shall be in accordance with 7.5.2 and Annex A.
+The fuel flow measuring method (e.g. the volumetric method, gravimetric method and flowmeter methods specified in Annex A) shall be used.
+The measurement accuracy of fuel measuring system shall be in accordance with 7.5.2 and Annex A.

-The motorcycle preparation, the chassis dynamometer preparation, the rider mass and other specifications shall be in accordance with this part of ISO 6460.
+The moped preparation, the chassis dynamometer preparation, the rider mass and other specifications shall be in accordance with this part of ISO 6855.

-The gaseous exhaust emission measurement and the fuel consumption calculation by the carbon balance method shall be determined in accordance with Clauses 11 and 12.
+The gaseous exhaust gas emission measurement and the fuel consumption calculation by the carbon balance method shall be determined in accordance with Clauses 11 and 12.